RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 Mission

-To make development a product of inclusive local processes that address vulnerabilities and risks to environmental and climate changes.
+To make development a product of inclusive local processes that address vulnerabilities and risks to environmental change.

 Vision